Valentine's Day in Denver

 It's that time of year again!
 Heart-shaped boxes of chocolates are showing up in shops, couples are walking hand-in-hand, and love is in the air.
 Denver is a wonderfully romantic city in which to spend this lovers' holiday.
-Check back soon for 2015 events.
+Please check back for 2017 events.

 ROMANTIC LOCATIONS IN DENVER

 Experience a touch of elegant, Old World charm at the historic Brown Palace Hotel & Spa.
 The Traditional Afternoon Tea takes place between noon and 4 p.m. in the hotel's gorgeous atrium lobby, and includes freshly made scones, pastries and sandwiches and a wide variety of teas.

 1422 Larimer St.

 Steal away to a speakeasy in Denver's posh Larimer Square.
 Located behind the "front" of a pie shop, Green Russell offers handcrafted, artisanal cocktails in an intimate, 1920s-inspired space.

 Peaks Lounge at Hyatt Regency

 650 15th St.

 Located on the 27th floor of the Hyatt Regency Denver, the Peaks Lounge offers swoon-inducing views of the Rocky Mountains and downtown, along with 40 wines by the glass and a menu of appetizers and desserts.